awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether an Amazon Redshift cluster has audit logging enabled\.

 Amazon Redshift audit logging provides additional information about connections and user activities in your cluster\.
 This data can be stored and secured in Amazon S3 and can be helpful in security audits and investigations\.
-For more information, see [Database audit logging](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Database audit logging](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html) in the *Amazon Redshift Management Guide*\.

 ### Remediation<a name="redshift-4-remediation"></a>